jneurock/rocky-codes/src/content/posts/testing-minimalism-in-practive.md

 | Outgoing | Ignore | Expect to send |

 I refer to this diagram frequently and apply it to *every* type of test.
-Hence the title of this post beginning with "Testing" rather than "Unit Testing".
+Hence the title of this post beginning with “Testing” rather than “Unit Testing”.

-I can’t remember exactly where I heard her say this, maybe in the above mentioned talk, but Sandi once said something like "Most developers write too many tests."
+I can’t remember exactly where I heard her say this, maybe in the above mentioned talk, but Sandi once said something like “Most developers write too many tests.”
 I have found this to be completely true.
 In the past, I certainly wrote too many tests.

 My motivation for writing about this is due to the assertions I encounter when